atharva253/Catastrophic-Forgetting/README.md

 # Catastrophic-Forgetting

-This study investigates Multi-Task Learning (MTL) and Elastic Weight Consolidation (EWC) as strategies to mitigate this issue and compares it with Vanilla Sequential Finetuning (SFT).
+This study investigates Multi-Task Learning (MTL) and Elastic Weight Consolidation (EWC) as strategies to mitigate catastrophic forgetting  and compares it with Vanilla Sequential Finetuning (SFT).

 ### Branch Info